giandbt/synboost/README.md

 The neccesary files to do all the operations can be found under `data_preparation` folder.
 In future releases, we will make one script to do all the pre-process automatically.
 For the time being, you can download the processed datasets used in the paper here: ADD LINK TO DATA.

+### Framework Light Version
+The original paper discussed the implementation of a lighter version in order to demostrate the generalization ability of the network to different synthesis and segmentation networks (even with lower performance).

+In the repository, we include the code and pre-trained model used for this lighter version.
+However, compatiblity with `demo.py` is still not supported.

 ### Google Colab Demo Notebook
 A demo of the anomaly detection pipeline can be found here: https://colab.research.google.com/drive/1HQheunEWYHvOJhQQiWbQ9oHXCNi9Frfl?usp=sharing#scrollTo=gC-ViJmm23eM